dasch-swiss/dsp-docs/README.md

 So, to deploy a new version of the docs, follow these steps:

 - switch to a new branch
-- update the `release.mk` file with the corresponding versions
+- update the `release.mk` file with the corresponding versions (`update-versions.sh` facilitates this step)
 - pull the documentations from the individual software components with `make update-submodules`
 - commit everything (incl. the submodules), and create a PR named `deploy: bump docs to <platform-release>` (e.g. `deploy: bump docs to 2024.07.01`)